SAP/ui5-webcomponents/docs/5-development/07-styling.md

 # Styles

-The article guides you through defining and structuring your styles for creating themeable web components.
+The article guides you through defining and structuring your styles for creating themeable web components with the UI5 Web Components framework and tools.

 ## CSS Variables